 Su Hak Fu was a master of the Black Tiger Style.
 He was good at the tiger-claw.
 “Hak Fu” actually means “Black Tiger”; it is uncertain whether it was his real name or nickname.

 Su Hut Yee , which means Beggar Su, was originally rich but squandered away his money.
 He was a master of Hoong Ka Kungfu.
 He learned from Chan Fook, a monk from the southern Shaolin Monastery, and was probably the same Chan Fook who started my lineage from Uncle Righteousness.
 (Please see below.)

 Chow Thye was well known for his staff, known as Tai Cho Chooi Wan Khun, or “Soul-Chasing Staff of the First Emperor”.
 He shot to fame when he defeated an international boxing champion from France.

 Tham Chai Wen was known as “Three-Leg Tham” because of his three kicking techniques.
-They were tiger-tail kick, weeping-floor kick, and organ-seeking kick.
+They were tiger-tail kick, sweeping-floor kick, and organ-seeking kick.